-Rogers Communications, a publicly owned company headquartered in Canada, was founded in 1960 and employs approximately 24,770 individuals.
-The company reported $15.5B in revenue as of 2025.
-Functioning as a Canadian telecoms and media conglomerate, its main product offering is telecoms.
+Rogers Communications is a publicly owned company headquartered in Canada.
+Founded in 1960, it employs approximately 24,770 individuals and reported $15.5B in revenue as of 2025.
+The company operates as a Canadian telecoms and media conglomerate, offering telecoms as its main product.

 2025 Revenue